MarvellEmbeddedProcessors/dao/doc/guides/tools/liquid_crypto_perf.rst

-The tool is capable of performing different types of operations, including asymmetric cryptographic operations such as RSA encryption and decryption, as well as passthrough operations that allow data to be sent through the card without modification.
+The tool is capable of performing different types of operations, including asymmetric cryptographic operations such as RSA encryption and decryption, symmetric and ECDSA workloads, hardware-offloaded DEFLATE compression and decompression, as well as passthrough operations that allow data to be sent through the card without modification.
 The application is built on the DAO framework and leverages the Liquid Crypto library to interact with the LiquidCrypto hardware.

 Running the Application
 -----------------------